edmundgoh2014/postman/README.md

 # POSTMAN
-Postman Collection and Environment JSON Files
+Postman Collection and Environment JSON Files.

 This repo contains the collection and environment JSON files that I have done using Postman.
 The collection is tested using the Contact List Documentation found on Postman website https://documenter.getpostman.com/view/401288/SWLceUSf.
 You will find 2 folders in the collection which are Basic Endpoint Tests and Negative Tests.
 For Basic Endpoint Tests I have created a GET request, POST request, PUT request and DELETE request.
 As for the Negative Tests, I have come out with some scenarios where the user might generate invalid requests such as invalid IDs, company name too long and etc.